tissue333

 However, this makes self.rgb2ycbcr automatically allocated to gpu 0.
 Since we would like to update each layer with this tensor, the program stucked.

-Now take a look at official tutorial.
+Now take a look at .
 We find the layered get replication.

 def data_parallel(module, input, device_ids, output_device=None):